Moving to the Netherlands

 - A travel document or other document proving your nationality.

 - Documents proving that you live here.
-For example, a rental agreement, proof of ownership, or a statement from the main occupant of the residence.
+For example, a lease, proof of ownership, or a statement from the primary resident of the property.

 - Official documents from your time abroad.
-For example, a birth certificate, marriage certificate, acknowledgment of paternity, or divorce certificate.
+For example, a birth certificate, marriage certificate, acknowledgment of paternity, or divorce decree.
 Please note: if these documents are not in Dutch, English, German, or French, they must first be translated and legalized.
-Do this before you come to the Netherlands.
+Please do this before you come to the Netherlands.

-- If you are going to live with someone or move in with them, you will need written permission from the main occupant of that address.
+- If you are moving in with someone or moving in together, you need written permission from the primary resident of that address.

-- If you are traveling to the Netherlands from Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, or Sint Maarten, you will need proof of deregistration.
+- If you are traveling to the Netherlands from Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, or Sint Maarten, you will need a certificate of deregistration.

-- If applicable: your valid residence permit or proof that it has been applied for.
+- If applicable: your valid residence permit or proof that you have applied for one.

 The municipality will register you as soon as possible.
-This will take a maximum of 4 weeks.
+This will take up to 4 weeks.

 Additional information

-If you do not have a permanent address, you must first apply for a correspondence address from the municipality.
-This may be necessary if you are a bargee or reside in an institution, for example.
+If you do not have a permanent residence, you must first request a mailing address from the municipality.
+For example, if you are an inland waterway operator or are staying at a residential facility.